 - Boost Blog Traffic by TheSheApproach.

 - Affiliate Marketing by Reinventing Neesha.
 This covers everything you’ll need to know about affiliate marketing, from someone who really knows her stuff!
-Neesha has helped me increase my earnings so much over the years.
+Neesha has helped me drastically increase my earnings over the years.

 - Stray Curls Blogging Bundle.
 A bunch of really useful resources about blogging, SEO, traffic, and marketing.
 I often refer back to it.